How to Make Your Calories Count Without Counting Calories

 The longer you go without food, the better everything seems.
 Anyone who has gone on a “diet” can attest to this experience…where everything sounds delicious and you can easily end up reading through recipe books for masochistic distraction (well, perhaps that is something only I used to do).
 Often, most people eat for emotion, stress, convenience, or opportunity.
 Doing so easily contributes to weight gain.
 Further, many people experience toxic hunger, a hypoglycemic feeling that may include shakiness, headaches, fatigue, cramps, etc. This is usually due to an unhealthy diet and is a sign that you may need to reevaluate your overall intake.
 (Again, please see your physician if you are experiencing these symptoms before jumping to conclusions.)
 True hunger is something that is felt in the throat region and the best test of this is pontificating upon whether eating a crunchy stalk of celery, a crisp apple, or any simple food that may not normally tempt you will actually satisfy you.
 At that point, eat a healthy, whole food, plant-based meal, including any infinite combination of vegetables, fruits, whole grains, legumes, nuts, seeds, herbs, and spices.

 Eating out is a convenient way to enjoy a delicious meal without spending the time necessary to prepare food at home.
 And dining at restaurants can indeed fit into a health-promoting lifestyle when done conscientiously and infrequently.
 However, it is unquestionably more challenging to find food at restaurants that is truly free of ingredients you need to avoid for weight loss and for your health.
 Oils, salts, sugars, and flours are added in far greater quantities than would be in your own kitchen and calories are almost guaranteed to exceed your goals.
 Additionally, it is far too alluring to overeat when you are surrounded by access, excess, and hyperpalatable options.
 On the other side of this is the fact that most of us are busy.
 Very busy.
 And cooking is not the first thing you may be eager to do after a long day of work, kids, school, etc. This is compounded by the fact that many people do not feel cozy in the kitchen.
 I know I didn’t.
 And it was overwhelming to have to create healthy delicious dishes…particularly once I had kids.
 But cooking is a priority.
 Learning just a few dishes can mean massive control over your weight and your long-term health.
 The trick is to keep it simple.
 You can go all out and take the amazing Rouxbe Online Professional Plant-Based Cooking School to gain mastery over your kitchen.
-You can use shortcuts and order plant-based meal kits from places like Chef’d.
+You can use shortcuts and order plant-based meal kits.
 But, you can also learn some very simple tips and tricks by following some healthy recipes.
 Here is a collection of some of my favorite recipes and here are all of my favorite cookbooks (and other resources).
 Batch cooking items like a large pot of rice or other whole grains, soups, stews, and chilis helps because they last several days in the fridge and you can freeze them and defrost as needed for up to a year.
 Keeping precut vegetables, hummus, tofu/tempeh, and in the refrigerator; and frozen vegetables, fruits, and whole grains in the freezer; as well as canned beans, jarred marinara sauces and salsas, and whole grains in the pantry; and potatoes, squash, avocados, and fresh fruits on the countertop will enable you to make quick and easy meals with hardly any effort.
 Some examples of super easy, satisfying, and light dishes include: baked potatoes with salsa and canned beans; frozen stir-fry vegetables sautéed in water or vegetable broth over brown rice; or beans with precut veggies, salsa, and avocado in a bowl or in a whole grain tortilla.
 In fact, it doesn’t get any easier than these 50 whole food plant-based recipes with 5 ingredients or less.
 You will save hundreds or thousands of calories each day that you prepare your meals at home.
 Keep it simple for sustainable results.

 Everyone, from the American Institute for Cancer Research to the USDA, agrees that at least half of your plate should come from fruits and vegetables.
 Forget “5 a day,” new research supports aiming for at least 10 daily servings.
 Not only do fruits and vegetables provide unparalleled health benefits, but they play a pivotal role in weight loss with their very low calorie density and high satiety factor.
 Prioritize these food groups every single day to maximize weight loss and help reduce your risk for chronic disease.
 Aim to eat a huge salad with everything you enjoy mixed in, which could include leafy greens, steamed or roasted vegetables, shredded veggies, slaw, artichoke hearts, potatoes, corn, fresh herbs, beans, lentils, tofu, tempeh, hummus, sun dried tomatoes, onions, sautéed mushrooms, avocado, fruit, cooked whole grains, leftovers from yesterday, etc., etc. Essentially, there is no limit to the creative combinations possible.
 Here are 40 fun recipes to inspire you.
 And topping it off with a delicious dressing or sauce, like one of these healthy options, helps you enjoy salads and vegetables even more.
 Include cooked vegetables, especially leafy greens, each day, using them as a bed to lay the rest of your meal upon or plate them on the side.
 Whipping up a batch of soup, stew, or chili to enjoy throughout the week is the ultimate fast food.
 Here are 30 delicious recipes you can try.
 Experiment with new items to build your repertoire and have fun with them.
 While eating fruit may be easier for many people to consume, vegetables can be sexy and super delicious as they take center stage on your plate.